noambaron1989/storemaven_spority_tracker/README.md

 2. in terminal: cd storemaven_spority_tracker/src
 3. set mysql db -> in terminal: docker-compose up -d; (to track logs run> docker-compose logs -f)
 4. create tables -> in terminal: python3 utils/db_utils.py (also can run from IDE this module)
+5. set your spotify client_id and secret in constants.py file
 5. start app -> in terminal: python3 spotify_tracker_app.py  (also can run from IDE this module)

 # Run API requests from postman